lnicola/blog/content/mapping-my-walks-osrm-rust.md

 This is a newer format, with a simpler structure and which should be simpler to write, since a [pure-Rust](https://crates.io/crates/flatgeobuf) implementation is available.
 Fortunately, [GDAL](https://gdal.org/) also has a reader, so it should be compatible with every application I care about at the moment.

-`flatgeobuf` has a slightly strange API, but I've seen worse, so I don't mind.
+`flatgeobuf` has a slightly strange API, but it's not too bad and I've seen worse.
 It integrates closely with [`geozero`](https://crates.io/crates/geozero), which is a visitor-based API for zero-copy processing of geospatial data.

 ```rust